 The cemetery dates back to the 16th century and had about 900 tombstones until 1938, when the Nazis came to power and gave vandals free reign to deface and destroy them.

 Vienna's Jewish leaders say it is not clear exactly how many were buried by the small group of Viennese Jews determined to save their heritage from the Nazi bulldozers.
-They also say they have few further details of the act, with none of the participants surviving the Holocaust and their location unclear—until now.

 After workers scored the ground with radar as part of restoration work, they say they are sure there are hundreds beneath the grass.
 The 20 unearthed in the past few weeks have convinced officials they have a historically significant find, they said.